Strategic technology plan

-A strategic technology plan is a specific type of strategy plan that lets an organization know where they are now and where they want to be some time in the future with regard to the technology and infrastructure in their organization.
+A strategic technology plan is a specific type of strategy plan that lets an organization know where it is now and where its wants to be some time in the future with regard to the technology and infrastructure in the organization.
 It often consists of the following sections.

 Components of strategic technology plan

 Mission, vision statement

 A mission statement describes the overall purpose of the organization.

 An example of a mission statement: